-Although your course does not require attendance in a physical classroom, you are advised to follow the structure of the module outlined in the online module handbook.
-You will be given details of assessment dates and the structure of learning activities during induction.
+Although your course does not require attendance in a physical classroom, you will find a series of research methods units designed to help you refine your topic, find the research question and help with other aspects of writing the dissertation.
+You will be given details of assessment dates and the structure of learning activities during induction by way of the Virtual Learning Environment (VLE) MyBeckett.
+The course handbook, research methods units and other details about the course is found on MyBeckett.

-Policies, Standards and Regulations (https://www.leedsbeckett.ac.uk/our-university/public-information/academic-regulations/)
+Policies, Standards and Regulations (www.leedsbeckett.ac.uk/academicregulations)

-There are no additional or non-standard regulations which relate to your course/ or add details of approved regulatory exemptions which apply.
+There are no additional or non-standard regulations which relate to your course.